Club Operations Manual

 - Registration Form

 Insurance coverage is one of the services provided by Swim BC membership.
 Our policy is held with Sport BC (SBC) Insurance.
 The Swim BC Insurance Policy runs from January 15th to January 15th of each year.
 We have moved to a Master Certificate of Insurance (COI) which includes all the registered Swim BC clubs and facilities that they use.
-If you need a copy of the COI or any information added, please reach out to Tracy Gardner.
+If you need a copy of the COI or any information added, please reach out to Elisa Greenway.
 You can see a brief overview of our coverage and information on how to report an incident below.

 The Swim BC Insurance Policy runs from January 15th to January 14th of each year.
 Our policy is held with Sport BC (SBC) Insurance.
 Registration with Swim BC includes this insurance coverage (among many other services).